grepString/SuperSprayPaintMod/README.md

 ## Technical Details

 This mod uses UE4SS Lua scripting to:
-1. Create a custom UI widget for color and sheen selection
+1. Spawn paint bomb actors in the game world when F5 is pressed
-2. Spawn paint bomb actors in the game world
+2. Set custom colors and sheen properties on those actors
-3. Set custom properties on those actors
+3. Arrange the paint bombs in an organized grid layout

 The mod is designed to be lightweight and non-intrusive, only activating when you press the F5 key.